wintechis/flex-rml/README.md

 1. Clone or download the repository.
 2. Navigate to the project directory.
 3. Run the makefile using the command: `make`.
-4. After compilation, the executable `FlexRML` will be available in the directory.
+4. After compilation, the executable `flexrml` will be available in the directory.

 ## Getting Started